MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 monikerRange: 'sc-om-2022'
 ---

-# Create an instance of Azure Monitor SCOM Managed Instance Preview
+# Create an instance of Azure Monitor SCOM Managed Instance (preview)

-Azure Monitor SCOM Managed Instance Preview provides System Center Operations Manager functionality in Azure.
+Azure Monitor SCOM Managed Instance (preview) provides System Center Operations Manager functionality in Azure.
 It helps you monitor all your workloads, whether they're on-premises, in Azure, or in any other cloud services.

 This article describes how to create an instance of the service (a SCOM managed instance) with System Center Operations Manager functionality in Azure.

-For more information about deploying Azure Monitor SCOM Managed Instance, play the following video.
+For more information about deploying SCOM Managed Instance (preview), play the following video.

 > [!VIDEO https://www.youtube.com/embed/urxiQBkObkU]

 >[!Note]
->In this preview of the service, you can create an instance only in the West Europe and West US regions.
+>In this preview of the service, you can create an instance only in the **West Europe** and **West US** regions.

 ## Prerequisites